Running Multiple Processes Inside A Fly.io App

 With a working Dockerfile, we can spin this up with

-fly.toml to tell Fly.io about the two ports we’re listening on.
+fly.toml to tell Fly.io about the two internal ports we're listening on, and

 Now, some options to actually run this stuff: